Repurchase Agreement: Definition, How It Works

 What is a Repurchase Agreement?

-A repurchase agreement is a legal document, also known as a repo, RP or sale and repurchase agreement, that provides short-term borrowing in government securities between a dealer and an investor.
+A repurchase agreement is a type of financial transaction or contract, also known as a repo, RP or sale and repurchase agreement, that provides short-term borrowing in government securities between a dealer and an investor.
+The terms are typically outlined in a legal document.
 The dealer sells underlying security to investors and buys them back shortly afterwards at a higher price by agreement between the parties involved.

 Repurchase agreements are also known as a repo for the party selling the security and agreeing to repurchase it in the future, and as a reverse repurchase agreement for the party buying the security and agreeing to sell it in the future.